-- (a) The Committee is authorized to carry out its responsibilities as set out in this Charter and to make recommendations to the Board arising therefrom. - (b) The Committee may delegate by written policy to the Chair and the Chief Financial Officer of the Corporation (CFO) the authority, within specified limits, to authorize in advance all engagements of the external auditors to provide pre-approved services to the Corporation and its subsidiary entities.
-The Chair and the CFO shall report all engagements authorized by them to the Committee at its next meeting. - (c) The Committee shall have direct and unrestricted access to the external and internal auditors, officers and employees and information and records of the Corporation. - (d) The Committee is authorized to retain, and to set and pay the compensation of, independent legal counsel and other advisors if it considers this appropriate. - (e) The Committee is authorized to invite officers and employees of the Corporation and outsiders with relevant experience and expertise to attend or participate in its meetings and proceedings if it considers this appropriate. - (f) The external auditors shall have direct and unrestricted access to the Committee and shall report directly to the Committee. - (g) The Corporation shall pay directly or reimburse the Committee for the expenses incurred by the Committee in carrying out its responsibilities.
+- (1) The Committee is authorized to carry out its responsibilities as set out in this Charter and to make recommendations to the Board arising therefrom. - (2) The Committee may delegate by written policy to the Chair and the Chief Financial Officer of the Corporation (CFO) the authority, within specified limits, to authorize in advance all engagements of the external auditors to provide pre-approved services to the Corporation and its subsidiary entities.
+The Chair and the CFO shall report all engagements authorized by them to the Committee at its next meeting. - (3) The Committee shall have direct and unrestricted access to the external and internal auditors, officers and employees and information and records of the Corporation. - (4) The Committee is authorized to retain, and to set and pay the compensation of, independent legal counsel and other advisors if it considers this appropriate. - (5) The Committee is authorized to invite officers and employees of the Corporation and its subsidiaries and outsiders with relevant experience and expertise to attend or participate in its meetings and proceedings if it considers this appropriate. - (6) The external auditors shall have direct and unrestricted access to the Committee and shall report directly to the Committee. - (7) The Corporation shall pay directly or reimburse the Committee for the expenses incurred by the Committee in carrying out its responsibilities, in accordance with the Corporation's Expense Reimbursement Policy.